Sustainability lexicon – All terms relating to CSRD explained

 Sustainability terms from J to Z

-LkSG (Supply Chain Due Diligence Act): The LkSG is a German law that obliges companies with more than 1,000 employees (from 2024) to ensure compliance with human rights and environmental standards in their global supply chain.
-It stipulates that companies must analyze risks, take preventive measures and submit regular reports on their supply chain activities.
+LkSG (Supply Chain Due Diligence Act): The LkSG is a German law that obliges companies with more than 1,000 employees to ensure compliance with human rights and environmental standards in their global supply chain.
+It stipulates that companies must analyse risks, take preventive measures and submit regular reports on their supply chain activities.

 NFRD (Non-Financial Reporting Directive): The NFRD is an EU directive on non-financial reporting by companies.
 It obliges large companies with more than 500 employees to disclose information on environmental, social and employee matters, respect for human rights and the fight against corruption and bribery.
 The aim of the NFRD is to increase transparency and comparability in non-financial reporting and to enable investors and other interest groups to better assess the sustainability performance of companies.
-The CSRD will expand the NFRD and significantly extend its scope of application
+The CSRD expands on the NFRD and significantly extends its scope of application.

-PCF (Product Carbon Footprint): The PCF, which roughly translates as “product CO₂ -The “carbon footprint” is a method for calculating the total greenhouse gas emissions generated during the entire life cycle of a product.
+PCF (Product Carbon Footprint): The PCF is a method for calculating the total greenhouse gas emissions generated during the entire life cycle of a product.
 This life cycle includes the manufacture, transportation, use and disposal of the product.
 The PCF enables companies and consumers to assess the environmental impact of products and make decisions that help to reduce emissions.
 It is an important approach to promoting sustainable production and consumption practices.

-SBTi (Science Based Targets Initiative): The SBTi is an initiative launched by various organizations that supports companies in setting science-based climate targets.
-These targets are aimed at limiting the global temperature increase to below 2 degrees Celsius compared to pre-industrial times, as set out in the Paris Agreement.
-The SBTi provides companies with scientific criteria and methods to ensure that their emission reduction targets are compatible with the current climate targets.
+SBTi (Science Based Targets Initiative): The SBTi is an initiative that supports companies in setting science-based climate targets.
+These targets aim to limit the global temperature increase to below 2 degrees Celsius compared to pre-industrial times, as set out in the Paris Agreement.
+The SBTi provides companies with scientific criteria and methods to ensure that their emission reduction targets are compatible with current climate goals.
 By implementing science-based targets, companies can contribute to reducing greenhouse gas emissions while achieving long-term sustainability goals.

 SFDR (Sustainable Finance Disclosures Regulation): SFDR is an EU regulation designed to promote sustainability in the financial sector.
-It requires market participants in the financial sector, such as asset managers and investment funds, to disclose information on how they integrate ESG factors into their investment processes and risk management.
+It requires market participants such as asset managers and investment funds to disclose information on how they integrate ESG factors into their investment processes and risk management.
 SFDR aims to provide investors with transparency on the sustainability aspects of financial products and services to enable them to make more informed investment decisions.
-It is part of the EU’s broader efforts to align financial markets with sustainable development goals and tackle climate change.
+It is part of the EU's broader efforts to align financial markets with sustainable development goals and tackle climate change.

 TCFD (Task Force on Climate-related Financial Disclosures): The TCFD is a working group set up by the Financial Stability Board (FSB) in 2015.
 Its task is to develop recommendations for the disclosure of climate-related financial information by companies.
 The TCFD recommendations set standards for reporting on climate risks and opportunities in order to provide investors, companies and other stakeholders with sound information.
-Implementation of the TCFD recommendations will help to improve transparency and understanding of climate-related financial impacts and promote adaptation to climate change.
+Implementing the TCFD recommendations helps to improve transparency and understanding of climate-related financial impacts and promotes adaptation to climate change.